hipe/tmx/zerk/doc/issues/051-the-feature-branch-structure-pattern.md

-## why is it called "operator branch"?
+## why is it called "feature branch"?

 (EDIT)